dorothy-r/rb120/lesson1/oop_with_ruby/classes_and_objects_1.md

 States keep track of an object's attributes.
 We use instance variables to store this information.
 Instance variables keep track of state
 Behaviors are what objects can do.
 Instance methods define these behaviors.
-Instance methods expose behvior for objects.
+Instance methods expose behavior for objects.

 ## Initializing a New Object